ibm-cloud-docs/satellite/responsibilities.md

 # Your responsibilities with {{site.data.keyword.satelliteshort}}
 {: #responsibilities}

-Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.satellitelong}}, including shared responsibilities between you and {{site.data.keyword.IBM_notm}} for {{site.data.keyword.cloud_notm}} services.
+Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.satellitelong}}, including shared.
 {: shortdesc}

 Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use {{site.data.keyword.satellitelong_notm}}.
 For the overall terms of use, see [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview?topic=overview-terms).
 For responsibilities that you have for other {{site.data.keyword.cloud_notm}} services that you use with {{site.data.keyword.satelliteshort}}, refer to the documentation of those services, such as [{{site.data.keyword.openshiftlong_notm}} responsibilities](/docs/openshift?topic=openshift-responsibilities_iks).